Henry I, Count Palatine of Lotharingia: Life

 Around 1048 Henry married Mathilda of Verdun (born abt 1025, died 27 July 1060), daughter of Duke Gozelo of Lotharingia, and sister of pope Stephen IX.

-He received the Mosellan castle of Cochem from his niece, Queen Richeza of Poland.
+He received the Mosellan castle of Cochem from his cousin, Queen Richeza of Poland.
 He was elected as successor for the German kingdom during Emperor Henry III's illness.

 Shortly after 1058, Henry began to show signs of insanity, for which he was confined to the abbey of Gorze.
 He escaped however, and thinking that his wife Matilda had been unfaithful to him, he killed her (27 July 1060).
 Henry then was definitely enclosed into the abbey of Echternach, where he died in 1061.
 His office and counties were confiscated by Anno II, archbishop of Cologne, who became the guardian of their only son, the later count palatine Hermann II (1064-1085).